 Profit After Tax | 22.9 | 19.4 | 18.0% |

-Despite the pressures, the strong EBITDA growth positions Pitti Engineering as a ‘Fast Grower’.
-The flat PAT margin suggests that while the company is aggressively expanding, the costs associated with this expansion (depreciation, financing, integration) are currently offsetting some of the operating gains.
-Markets often reward revenue growth even with temporary earnings pressure, especially when it’s linked to future potential.
+Despite these pressures, the strong EBITDA growth driven by operational efficiency positions Pitti Engineering as a ‘Fast Grower’.
+The flat PAT margin suggests that while the company is aggressively expanding, the costs associated with this expansion (higher depreciation, financing, integration expenses) are currently offsetting some of the operating gains.
+This is often an acceptable trade-off for growth-oriented companies, provided the underlying revenue and operational performance remain robust and future earnings are projected to improve.
+Management expects current 16.5% EBITDA margins to be sustainable, with incremental margins flowing in by Q4 as utilization increases.

 Pitti Engineering has been in an aggressive expansion phase, evident from its substantial capital expenditure and acquisition activities.
-The Net Cash from Investing Activities showed a massive outflow of Rs.
-536.1 Crores in FY25, a significant jump from the previous year, highlighting large investments in Property, Plant and Equipment and acquisitions (reflected in Goodwill).
-This is ‘growth CapEx’ aimed at expanding future revenue potential.
+The Net Cash from Investing Activities showed a massive outflow of Rs. -536.1 Crores in FY25, a significant jump from the previous year.
+This outflow primarily highlights large investments in Property, Plant and Equipment and acquisitions (reflected in the increase in Goodwill to Rs.
+136.1 Crs at Mar-25).
+This is quintessential ‘growth CapEx’ aimed at expanding future revenue potential, consistent with the positive domestic growth themes.

-Pitti Engineering’s Q1FY26 results paint a picture of a company in an active growth phase, strategically leveraging acquisitions to expand capacity and market footprint.
+Pitti Engineering’s Q1FY26 results paint a clear picture of a company in an active growth phase, strategically leveraging acquisitions to expand capacity and market footprint.
+This strategy aligns well with the broader Indian economic narrative of domestic-led growth and a burgeoning infrastructure push.

 Overall, Pitti Engineering is positioning itself for sustained growth within favorable domestic market conditions.
-Investors should focus on the continued integration of acquired assets, the ramp-up of utilization rates, and the company’s ability to convert its expanded operational scale into enhanced profitability in the coming quarters.
-The market’s focus on changes and future earnings impact suggests that Pitti’s strategic moves, despite some short-term pressures, could be setting the stage for substantial future value creation.
+The market’s focus on changes and future earnings impact suggests that Pitti’s strategic moves, despite some short-term pressures on working capital and PAT due to growth-related costs, could be setting the stage for substantial future value creation and solidifying its position as a ‘Fast Grower’ in the Indian capital goods landscape.